 Adventure & Learning:

-Adjusting engagement styles to adhere to scientifically-derived Covid-19 protocols, interns will get outside and explore urban and wildland ecosystems as a crucial element of their internship experience.
+Adjusting engagement styles to adhere to scientifically-derived Covid-19 protocols, interns get outside and explore urban and wildland ecosystems as a crucial element of their internship experience.
 Interns will create a tapestry of stories that stitch the experiences of youth from diverse perspectives into a legacy story that spans the Santa Cruz River watershed, from the border of Mexico through Tucson.
 In addition, this project builds research, ecological, communication, and technical skills that align youth participants to opportunities with community partners, jobs, and academic programs that best relate to their personal interests and values.

 - Rediscover personal heritage and shared history along the Santa Cruz River